 The PRC mission work in Vanuatu was established in the early 1970’s, when two men (Greg Fox and Luke Zylstra), and their families were sent by the PRCA as Missionaries to North West Malekula.
 Their task was to learn the language, to preach the Word, to establish an indigenous church and to translate the Scriptures into the local language (Big Nambas).
 God has been very gracious in growing the church in Brenwei, North West Malekula – today there are more than 60 members, 4 local Elders and 3 Deacons, and their Pastor is Kenny Sep’et.

 In 1983, the PRC commenced an outreach to the island of Tanna.
 The first Missionary, Kilet Itei came from the church in Malekula.
 Tragically, he died three years later, but Tom Kaut of Tanna continued the work of caring for the church.
 Several other men from Malekula have assisted Tom in his work over the years, and an Australian (PRC) Missionary (Tim Zylstra) and his family also lived and worked with him for nine years preaching God’s Word and translating the Bible into the local language.
 The congregation in Tanna has a stable membership and the translation work continues, with support from the returned Australian former Missionary who is fluent in the language.

 The PRC has also had a long history in Port Vila.
 In the late 1970’s the church sought to establish a church on the Island of Ifira (off the coast of Port Vila) but Island politics prevented this; instead we were allowed to live, worship and translate on the island of Iririki, a short boat ride away from Ifira.
-A handful of Australian missionaries were based on Iririki and sought to establish a church there, but with limited success.
-An encouragement was the completion of the Ifira NT, however, there was a limited response to the gospel from the Ifira people and in the mid 1990’s the work on Iririki ceased.
+A handful of Australian Missionaries were based on Iririki and sought to establish a church there, but with limited success.
+An encouragement was the completion of the Ifira New Testament, however, there was a limited response to the gospel from the Ifira people and in the mid 1990’s the work on Iririki ceased.